All Episodes

 They probably don't have a duty to anyone in particular.

-So you can still, whether or not you learn about it on YouTube, you can learn about it a million other places, and your doctor can prescribe it to you for you.
+So you can still, whether or not you learn about it on YouTube, you can learn about it a million other places and your doctor can prescribe it to you for you.

 And that's up to you between you and your doctor.

-But it's it's seems it's you have to realize that I'm sure you do, that the decision to engage in this level of censorship is being made at the highest levels,
+But it seems, you have to realize that, and I'm sure you do, that the decision to engage in this level of censorship is being made at the highest levels because no legal department would ever say because of liability reasons or for any other sort of rational content monitoring reason that can

-or even a practice that YouTube would want to engage in consistently, which is to vet the truthfulness of content in its videos, even with respect to health, and even with respect to medicines, they don't do that.
+be justified by consistent practice or even a practice that YouTube would want to engage in consistently, which is to vet the truthfulness of content in its videos, even with respect to health and even with respect to medicines.

 Gotta be kidding, of course not.